What is the Accessory Navicular bone?

 - Vague pain or throbbing in the midfoot and arch, usually occurring during or after periods of activity

 Ultrasound examination at The Ankle and Foot Centre can assist in diagnosing this problem.

-Causes of Accessory Navicular Syndrome
+What Causes Pain with Accessory Navicular Syndrome?

 Some people will have always had this extra bone present in their foot but certain factors may cause to bone to become symptomatic including:

 - Trauma – acute trauma to the bone can cause irritation